appmanch/go-commons/turbo/README.md

    ```
    This will register a route called `/api/v1/addCustomers` with two functions attached to a single route, `PUT`
    and `POST`

+#### Routes Registering
-3. Routes can be registered in the following ways
+- Routes can be registered in the following ways
-    1. Registering Static Routes
+    * Registering Static Routes
         ```go
         router.Get("/api/v1/getCustomers", getCustomers)
         ```

-    2. Registering with Path Variables
+    * Registering with Path Variables

        _The path variables can be registered with **:<name_of_param>**_
         ```go
         router.Get("/api/v1/getCustomer/:id", getCustomer)
         ```

+#### Path Params Wrapper
-4. Path Params can be fetched with the built-in wrapper provided by the framework
+- Path Params can be fetched with the built-in wrapper provided by the framework
     * The framework exposes a number of functions based on the type of variable that has been registered with the route
         * To fetch string parameters
             ```go